 After graduating from Kern County Union High School in 1940, Bill Grainger attended Bakersfield Junior College.
 He met Loa Starrh when they both had jobs as student assistants in the Library.
 They worked together until Bill left to attend UC Berkeley and Loa left for San Jose State.
 Bill received his Bachelor's degree in Library Science from UC Berkeley.
 He had been attending Berkeley when he was called to active duty, and returned following the War and his marriage to Loa in 1946.
-Bill never had to look for a job, they always came to him.
+Bill Grainger sits surrounded by the librarians who Bill never had to look for a job, they always came to him.